 Brooke Cannon: Neuropsychology, dementia, brain trauma, facial affect percetion, psychology of film.
 Published: Delusions Across the Twentieth Century in an American Psychiatric Hospital

 Edward Crawley: Auditory perception, spoken word recognition, music cognition, human memory and cognition.
+Research topics include: Face recognition, memory for melodies, how information is represented in STM, associative memory, inhibition of return.
 Presented: Examining the Relationship Between Rumination, Dysphoria and Working Memory

 Francis DeMatteo: Delivery multidisciplinary evaluation results ot parents; family-school relations, transition, learning outcomes assessment, school-to-work transition, effectively delivering feedback results to parents.
 Presented: Literacies for New Technologies: The Teachers' View.
 Presented: Transition: It Takes a Village.
 Presented: Families of Students With Autism: A Resource-Based Transition Program.
 Published: Social Skills Training for Young Adults With Autism Spectrum Disorder: Overview & Implications for Practice